sboli/twmn/README.markdown

 ; Modifiers shortcuts.
 modifiers=Alt+  ; Up to three modifiers.
 Use with the following shortcuts.

 ; Shows the previous notification.
-Mouse wheel up does it too. previous=K
+Mouse wheel up does it too.previous=K

 ; Shows the next notification.
 If a modification is manually shown it will not ; be displayed again when twmnd process the notification stack.
 Mouse wheel up